- Food and Cooking»

 Old Fashioned Farm

-There was a time in our early history when each family farm was more or less self sufficient, raising a variety of animals and vegetables for the family's own consumption with some surplus to sell for cash.
+Only a few generations ago, most American farms were small family operations.
+Each one was more or less self sufficient, raising a variety of animals and vegetables for the family's own consumption with some surplus to sell for cash.

 Over the decades, as farming became more industrialized, different regions of the United States have come to specialize in production of one type of food.
 For instance, the corn belt in the Midwest and wheat in the plains states.
 Almost 90% of fresh vegetables sold in US supermarkets are grown in central California.